Avoid Seasonal Spikes

 *Components consolidated into the Distribution Charge line item on your bill.

-This portion includes costs mandated by the state and federal government for financial assistance and energy efficiency programs, purchasing renewable and carbon-free electricity, and funding solar and electric vehicle incentives to help make it easier to take advantage of clean energy options.
+This portion includes costs required by the state and federal government for financial assistance and energy efficiency programs, purchasing renewable and carbon-free electricity, and funding solar and electric vehicle incentives to help make it easier to take advantage of clean energy options.

 Through charges on your bill, you're paying to fund these programs, so we encourage you to take advantage of what's available to you.